bskinn/pent/doc/source/tutorial/defs/tokens.rst

    |cour|\ #[.+][.-+]g\ |/cour| for general (integer or float).

-The ability to specify different types of number formatting was implemented for this token because it's often the case that numbers printed in different formats have different semantic significance, and it's thus useful to be able to filter/capture based on that format.
+The ability to specify different types of number formatting was implemented for this token because it is often the case that numbers printed in different formats have different semantic significance, and it's thus useful to be able to filter/capture based on that format.
 :ref:`This example <tutorial-examples-singleparser-multiplevalues>`